bbelderbos/bbelderbos.github.io/_posts/2016-02-01-certified-advanced-java.md

 ---
 layout: post
 title: Certified Advanced Java
+comments: true
+summary: I did it!
+After Python and Java, I certified in Advanced Java (distributed apps and algorithms) at the O'Reilly School of Technology, read more to see my diploma and certification page.
 categories: [programming]
-summary: After Python and Java, I certified in Advanced Java (distributed apps and algorithms) at the O'Reilly School of Technology
 tags: [java, certifications, distributed applications, algorithms, O'Reilly]
-fullview: true
-comments: true
 ---

 > Success is the result of perfection, hard work, learning from failure, loyalty, and persistence.  - Colin Powell